tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_endpoint_definitions.md

 - api-doc
 keywords:
 course: "Documenting REST APIs"
-weight: 2.2
+weight: 2.6
 type: notes_docapis
 ---
 {% include notes.html %}

 ## Terminology for the endpoint definition varies

-When you list the endpoint definition / URL, here's some of the variety for terms used here:
+Now let's document the endpoints.
+When you list the endpoint definitions / URLs, the term you use to describe this section also varies.
+Here are some terms I see:

 * Requests
 * Endpoints
 * API methods
-* Resource URIs
 * Resource URLs
 * URLs
 * URL syntax

-Just like with the resource, the terms are somewhat nonstandard.
+My preferred term is "endpoint."

 ## The endpoint definition usually contains the end path only

 When you describe the endpoint, it's common to list the end path only (hence the nickname "endpoint").

 In our example, the endpoint is just `/surfreport/{beachId}`.
-You don't have to list the full URI every time.
+You don't have to list the full URL every time.
 Doing so distracts the user from focusing on the path that matters.

 In your user guide, you explain the full code path (which usually includes an API key) in an introductory section.